Joint Honours degrees

 If you are applying through UCAS, you will need to note the UCAS code for the specific joint degree you want to take.
 You can find UCAS codes by searching on the UCAS website.

 When applying, the subject with the higher entry requirements determines the grades you need.
-You will also need to meet Faculty requirements for both subjects and any further subject-specific entry requirements as outlined on the course pages.
+You will also need to meet any subject-specific entry requirements as outlined on the course pages.

 Switching to a joint degree